BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 The response, or `res` sends information back to the client.
 It's important to always send back a response or the browser request will never finish, drifting endlessly in the wind.

-Conveniently, when you're in an API Route, the `res` object has [some extra helper methods](https://nextjs.org/docs/api-routes/response-helpers) added by Next, which make building the response easier than default Node.js `http.ServerResponse` functionality.
+Similar to the `req` object, the `res` object in API Routes has [some extra helper methods](https://nextjs.org/docs/api-routes/response-helpers) added by Next, which make building the response easier than default Node.js `http.ServerResponse` functionality.
 It tripped me up when I saw these helpers used in tutorials but couldn't find them referenced in the Node.js documentation.

 And with the response sent you're all wrapped up and ready to get on with building something new and exciting!